 - Try to stay relaxed and increase that state of relaxation every time you breathe out.

-It is essential to master the technique before applying it to an anxiety attack because if we do it wrong, it will not work.
+Master the technique before applying it to an anxiety attack because if we do it wrong, it will not work.
 It is recommended to practice several times a day (2 sessions of 10 minutes each, at least) and keep track of progress.
 It is advisable to start training from the lying or lying position, then standing and sitting.
 In the beginning, it is customary to practice in private places, such as the house itself, and then extend the practice of the technique to all kinds of businesses.

 Jacobson’s Progressive Relaxation